$30,600 SAVINGS per Year

 - 80% reduction in hazmat analysis hours.
 (Saving $10,000 annually)

 - Mailings are done online.
 (Saving $600 annually)

 THEN: No Access, More Expense

-- Old process required a full-time employee to manage the paper based process.
+- The old process required a full-time employee to manage the paper-based process.

 - The Tier II chemical information was not available for first responders.

 - The Tier II reports were warehoused in a filing cabinet in the office.
 Only the LEPC Coordinator had access to the information.